lwintjen/food-recipe/README.md

-# Food recipes founder
+# Food recipes finder

-This is a food recipes founder based on an ingredient query.
+This is a food recipes finder based on an ingredient query.
 It is built in ReactJS and using edamam API.

 ## How to run it ?
 `npm start` <br />